terence-chen-h/group-page-showcase-team-echo/README.md

-# Actuarial Theory and Practice A
+# Actuarial Theory and Practice A - Team Echo

-_"Actl.
-What doesn't kill us makes us stronger.
-Unless we die." – Benjamin Franklin_
+By: Terence Chenh and Jian Wang

 ---
 # Data Cleaning